dellemc-hpc-ai/satellite_imagery_demo/README.md

 the access link you clicked few steps back & open the ``preds_output`` folder.
 Inside the folder, open the image file named ``108.png``.
 It should open in the browser as a raw image as seen below.
 ![alt text](images/bigger_image.png)

+# Conclusion

+* Congrats! you're now able to run the xview object detection demo.
+* To close the running instance of the juoyter notebook, you can ``ctrl + c`` to exit it out.
+* You might ask why the dataset wasn't included in the container?
+It's mostly because of licensing concerns.